Exam day

 Tip: Dress appropriately.
 Consider the weather conditions, the venue and your comfort while examining patients.
 You don’t need to wear a suit, but you should look professional.

-On sign-in, you receive an ID badge, ID stickers and timetable.
-On Sunday, you also get a notepad for note-taking for the OSCE Stations.
+On sign-in, you receive an ID badge and ID stickers.
+You'll also get a notepad and pen for note-taking for the OSCE Stations.

 Not permitted during the exam